 By Jacqui Rose, CRA

-Jacqui Rose, CRA is the administrative director of imaging services at Upper Valley Medical Center in Troy, OH.
-She can be reached at email@example.com.
+Jacqui Rose, CRA is the administrative director of imaging services at Upper Valley Medical Center in Troy, OH and a member of the RACC.
+She can be reached at firstname.lastname@example.org.